 Read that again.
 Make a note of the word ‘information’.
 It’s going to come up a lot.

 These days, many websites let you choose which cookies you would allow them to use.
 For most of us, we choose ‘accept all’ and move on.
+Some people even use a private web browser that blocks cookies and trackers by default, enhancing their privacy and reducing the chances of being targeted by online advertisers.
 But there’s more to it than that, especially from an advertiser’s and publishers’ point of view.

 Now, the website you visit places a first-party cookie on their website to collect, store, and remember information about your visit.
 It helps them remember your identity, preference, and settings… as well as the products you browsed perhaps?
 It’s kind of like how if you are a regular at your corner coffee shop, you’d expect them to remember your preference for a stronger coffee.
 You’d probably even welcome that gesture.